rajkowski/cms-platform/README.md

 ## Attribution

-Thank you to all those who have helped make SimIS CMS!
+Thank you to all those who have helped make CMS Platform!

 This project uses and licenses several technologies: